nfredrik/mickarucken/README.md

 #### Post values

 Post values from sensors to DataCake.
-An exception will be raised in case of failure, e.g. bad reply from DataCake other errors.
+An exception will be raised in case of failure, e.g. when executing urequests.post or status code from DataCake other than HTTP_STATUS_OK.

 ```python
 def post_values(temp: int, hum: int) -> None: